Canon 1Ds Mark II vs Hasselblad X1D II

 The Hasselblad X1D II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the X1D II uses SDXC cards.
-The X1D II features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 1Ds Mark II only has one slot.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the X1D II uses SDXC cards.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The X1D II supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1Ds Mark II cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Hasselblad X1D II 50C and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.